pdoc3/pdoc/pdoc/documentation.md

 [cmd]: #command-line-interface
 `pdoc` includes a feature-rich "binary" program for producing HTML and plain text documentation of your modules.
-To produce HTML documentation of your whole package in subdirectory 'build' of the current directory, using the default HTML template, run:
+For example, to produce HTML documentation of your whole package in subdirectory 'build' of the current directory, using the default HTML template, run:

-    $ pdoc --html --html-dir build my_package
+    $ pdoc --html --output-dir build my_package

 To run a local HTTP server while developing your package or writing docstrings for it, run: